zephyrproject-rtos/zephyr/boards/shields/x_nucleo_iks01a2/doc/x_nucleo_iks01a2.rst

 .. _x-nucleo-iks01a2:

-X-NUCLEO-IKS01A2: MEMS Interial and Environmental Multi sensor shield
+X-NUCLEO-IKS01A2: MEMS Inertial and Environmental Multi sensor shield
 #####################################################################

 Overview